gridcapacitymap/gridcapacitymap-web/docs/developing.md

 ## Introduction

-High-level overview of project compoments is available in [architechture.md](architechture.md)
+High-level overview of project components is available in [architecture.md](architecture.md)

 The project uses docker as platform both for development and deployment.